-The Aztec Empire was a despotic, militaristic state ruled by the tlatoani.
+The Aztec Empire was a despotic, militaristic state.

 Aztec, Aztec ruler, Aztec Empire, Tenochtitlan, Moctezuma II, conquest, military state, conquistador, Hernán Cortés, ruler, Mexico, king, Mexico City, royal insignia, Spain, Central America, throne, 15th and 16th centuries, deities, religion, Middle Ages, modern history, clothing, hierarchy

-- On the territory of which present-day country was the Aztec Empire located?
+- In which present-day country was the Aztec Empire located?

 - Which present-day city stands where the former Aztec capital once stood?

-- What object did the Aztecs use in their popular game?
+- What did the Aztecs use in their popular game?

 - What was the outcome of an ulama game for the captain of the losing team?